 Always be polite to hotel staff.
 If you call for room service, ensure that you're presentable, and be ready with a small tip in smarter hotels.

 If running late when checking out, a call to reception should secure an extra hour or two.
 Don't help yourself to bathrobes, fixtures and fittings.

 On an extended hotel stay, ensure that the maid doesn't change linen every day - instructions are usually given in the bathroom.
 Leaving used towels on the floor or in the bath is an invitation to have fresh ones substituted.

 Check whether a service charge is included in your room service bill.
-If not, add ten per cent at the end of your stay and ask for it be given to the appropriate staff members.
+If you are not leaving a single large tip at the end of the stay, then it is usual to tip when the order arrives.